 The demand for “free-from” cereal products has increased due to enhanced diet restrictions, including the emergence of gluten-free and nut-free cereals.
 Supported with numerous validations on cereal based products and commodities, Neogen’s qualitative and quantitative tests kits can support your allergen testing requirements.

-Neogen’s Acumedia brand offers a broad range of enrichment media for general microbial to pathogen-specific organisms.
-More than 240 catalog formulations are available along with over 200 custom formulations to meet specific customer requirements.
-ISO 9001 certification, quality ingredients, consistent products, competitive pricing and on-time delivery make Acumedia enrichment media the right choice.
+Neogen Culture Media offers a broad range of enrichment media for general microbial to pathogen-specific organisms.
+More than 270 catalog formulations are available along with custom formulations to meet specific customer requirements.
+ISO 9001 certification, quality ingredients, consistent products, competitive pricing and on-time delivery make Neogen Culture Media the right choice.

 The main issues with microbial contamination of cereals are heavily linked to the environment in which the cereals are handled or stored, and subjected to risk factors such as human or animal fecal contamination, or chemicals, such as fertilizers.
 If no controls are in place, the contaminated raw material can potentially find its way in the finished product, especially if the cereals are not being processed.
 Neogen can support your microbiology testing with microbiology methods to suit any needs.